laij84/vue-equalizer/README.md

 ![](https://www.dropbox.com/s/u5rfpf9j4as6mp0/design.png?raw=true)

-The reality is, once real and dynamic content is added the blocks end up looking like this:
+The reality is that once real and dynamic content is added, the blocks end up looking like this:

 ![](https://www.dropbox.com/s/j0bizafvizpw424/reality.png?raw=true)